-An approved provider can only apply for a waiver of the regulations and elements set out in the above table.
-The application may be refused and the application fee refunded if the application seeks to waive other regulations or elements.
+An approved provider can only apply for a waiver of the regulations set out in the above table.
+The application may be refused and the application fee may be refunded if the application seeks to waive other regulations.

-The National Regulations specify information that must be included in an application for a service waiver (see Application checklists - Table XIII).
+The National Regulations prescribe information that must be included in an application for a service waiver (see Application checklists - Table XIII).

-The application must detail any attempts made to comply with the requirement and include the measures being taken, or to be taken, to protect the wellbeing of children at the service.
+The application must detail any attempts made to comply with the relevant regulation and include the measures being taken, or to be taken, to protect the wellbeing of children at the service.